MicrosoftLearning/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.md

     }
     ```

     The caption should be, "a woman and a girl taking a picture."
 Using the **Background removal** feature of Image Analysis 4.0, you can reduce the information in the photo down to the main subjects, eliminating any background noise from the picture.
-By removing the background, Image Analysis can identify different details to be the focus, providing better context into what the photo's subjects are doing.
+By removing the background, Image Analysis can identify different details as the focus, providing better context into what the photo's subjects are doing.

 Congratulations!
 You have successfully used Vision Studio to try out the new features of Image Analysis 4.0.